 • Number of pets allowed per unit

 Keep it fair but clear.
 If you’re unsure, speak to a property management professional to ensure your policy is both market-competitive and compliant with Fair Housing laws.
+If your property is a condo or sits within an HOA, check the association’s rules before finalizing anything.
+Many HOAs set their own pet restrictions, such as weight limits or a cap on the number of animals, and those rules apply on top of your own policy.

 2. Set Clear Fees